funkybob/django-nap/docs/datamapper/index.rst

 ================
 A ModelDataMapper will automatically create a DataMapper for a Django model.
 A ModelDataMapper behaves very similar to a Django ModelForm, you use it by setting some fields in an inner Meta class.

 The fields that can be set are:

-- model (default = None)
-- fields (default = [])
-- exclude (default = [])
-- required (default = {})

-``model`` will tell the ModelDataMapper which model class to create the mapping for.
+.. class:: ModelDataMapper

+   .. attribute:: model

+      Default: None
+      The model this ``DataMapper`` is for

+   .. attribute:: fields

+      Default: []
-``fields`` contains a list of the fields we want the ModelDataMapper to automatically generate mappings for.
-There is a shortcut you can use and set fields = '__all__' to tell the ModelDataMapper to use all of the model fields.
+      The list of fields to use.
+You can set it to '__all__' to map all fields.

-``exclude`` is the compliment to fields, it tells the ModelDataMapper which of the fields to not create an automatic mapping for.
+    .. attribute:: exclude

+      Default: []
+      The list of fields to exclude from the Model

+   .. attribute:: required

+      Default: {}
-``required`` dictionary is a list of overrides of the default calculated required values for fields
+      The list of overrides of default calculated required values for fields.

 You can rewrite the DataMapper so that it subclasses ModelDataMapper.
 Here's a new Person object that subclasses Django's models.Model: